 - 1 cup coffee

-- 1 tsp of maple syrup (Leave off if you don't normally sweeten your coffee)
+- 1 teaspoon of maple syrup (Leave off if you don't normally sweeten your coffee)

-- 1 tsp pumpkin pie spice buy it or make your own: 1 tbsp cinnamon, pinch each of ginger, nutmeg, cloves, allspice.
+- 1 teaspoon pumpkin pie spice buy it or make your own: 1 tablespoon cinnamon, pinch each of ginger, nutmeg, cloves, allspice.

 - Blend up all ingredients, microwave the coffee for 60 seconds to warm it.
 Top with coconut whipped cream and sprinkle with spice!